Highway of Death: Highway 80

 The attack began on February 26 when A-6 Intruder attack jets of the United States Marine Corps' 3rd Marine Aircraft Wing blocked the head and tail of the column on Highway 80, bombarding a massive vehicle column of mostly Iraqi Regular Army forces with Mk 20 Rockeye II cluster bombs, effectively boxing in the Iraqi forces in an enormous traffic jam and thereby setting up targets for subsequent airstrikes.
 Over the next ten hours, scores of U.S. Marine, U.S. Air Force and U.S. Navy aircraft from USS Ranger (CV/CVA-61) attacked the convoy using a variety of weapons.
 Vehicles surviving the air attacks were later engaged by arriving coalition ground units, while most of the vehicles that managed to evade the traffic jam and continued to drive on the road north were targeted individually.
 The road bottle-neck near the Mutla Ridge police station was reduced to a long uninterrupted line of more than 300 stuck and abandoned vehicles sometimes called the Mile of Death.
 The wreckage found on the highway consisted of at least 28 tanks and other armored vehicles with many more commandeered civilian cars and buses filled with stolen Kuwaiti property.

 The death toll from the attack remains unknown.
 British journalist Robert Fisk said he "lost count of the Iraqi corpses crammed into the smoldering wreckage or slumped face down in the sand" at the main site and saw hundreds of corpses strewn up the road all the way to the Iraqi border.
 American journalist Bob Drogin reported seeing "scores" of dead soldiers "in and around the vehicles, mangled and bloated in the drifting desert sands."
 A 2003 study by the Project on Defense Alternatives (PDA) estimated fewer than 10,000 people rode in the cut-off main caravan, and when the bombing started most simply left their vehicles to escape through the desert or into the nearby swamps where some died from their wounds and some were later taken prisoner.
-According to PDA, the often repeated low estimate of the numbers killed in the attack is 200–300 reported by journalist Michael Kelly (who personally counted 37 bodies), but a minimum death toll of at least 500–600 seems more plausible.
+According to PDA, while the often repeated estimate of the numbers of 200-300 killed in the attack, originally reported in The Washington Post by Michael Kelly, fits roughly with the reported observations of journalists on the ground, a minimum death toll of at least 500–600 seems more plausible.

 In 1993, The Washington Post interviewed an Iraqi survivor of the attacks:

 There were hundreds of cars destroyed, soldiers screaming. [...]
 It was nighttime as the bombs fell, lighting up charred cars, bodies on the side of the road and soldiers sprawled on the ground, hit by cluster bombs as they tried to escape from their vehicles.
 I saw hundreds of soldiers like this, but my main target was to reach Basra.
 We arrived on foot.